followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDropDownList/1 Configuration/searchMode.md

 ===========================================================================

 <!--shortDescription-->
-Specifies the binary operation used to filter data.
+Specifies a comparison operation used to search widget items.
 <!--/shortDescription-->

 <!--fullDescription-->